 It is well documented that the people who do well managing their weight (with or without the aid of bariatric surgery) are those who establish healthy habits; who engage in regular exercise, set themselves goals, monitor their food intake, mood and exercise, use stress management approaches, manage their environment to reduce temptations to overeat, call on their social network for help and support, attend follow-up appointments, and attend a support group.
 (Adapted from Jenny Radcliffe, Cut Down To Size, 2013).

-During this period of coronavirus, clinical appointments will be less frequent and attending support groups is sadly not possible.
-These links, presentation and the webinar are designed to support you during this unsettling time to continue to manage your weight effectively.
+The links, presentation and webinar below are designed to support you following your bariatric surgery.
 If you find you need additional or more specific advice during this time, please contact the Plymouth Weight Management team on our usual telephone number.

 Post-op support for emotional & psychological wellbeing